hjwp/python-conference-beginners-day/python-ecosystem.md

 # Some definitions and notes to read in your own time (handout)

+## Python

+**Monty Python** an English sketch show from the 70s, famous for its absurdist sketches, which Guido named his programming language after.
+Google for: "The Cheese Shop", "Dead Parrot", "Bicycle Repair Man", "The Philosophers' Drinking Song", "The Philosophers football", "The Life of Brian", amongst so many others.
+The whole snake thing is wrong really, but it's cute, so we like it...

+**Python 2 vs Python 3** it's been a slow process, but it's just starting to feel like Python 2 really is the legacy version.

+**Guido van Rossum (the BDFL)** Guido is Python's inventor, and today we call him the BDFL - Benevolent Dictator For Life

+**PEP** A Python Enhancement Proposal, a public discussion document describing a proposed improvement to Python

+**dunder** short for "double-underscore", so you might pronounce `__init__` as "dunder-init".
+You don't have to say this if you don't want to though ;)

+**duck typing** - some programming languages are strict about objects belonging to particular types, and what types are allowed as arguments to functions, and so on.
+Python prefers a "duck typing" approach ("if it walks like a duck, and sounds like a duck, then it is a duck") whereby any object that implements the right methods can "pretend" to be of the right type, so it can be used by a function...

+**the REPL** - another word for the interactive interpreter.
+It stands for Read-Evaluate-Print-Loop, which is what interpeters do...

+**the GIL**  - the "Global Interpreter Lock", an unfortunate feature of the cPython interpreter that means only one thread can do work at any given time -- which is why Python isn't usually very good at multithreading (this is a subtle topic, and things like PyPy are making changes here".

+**type hinting** a terrible idea.

 ## Packages:

 **package**: is the word for a bundle of Python files that you can use as a tool.
 A "library".
 Sometimes called a "module", although that's probably a less precise use of the term.

 **PyPI**: the Python Package Index.
 Used to be known as the Cheese Shop (because http://www.youtube.com/watch?v=PPN3KTtrnZM).
 A public directory of python packages, including links to their source code.
 Anything on PyPI can be pip installed.
-Anyone can upload a package to Pypi, all you need is to read the docs and create a special installation file called *setup.py*.
+Anyone can upload a package to Pypi, all you need is to read the docs and create a special installation file called *setup.py*.  (not to be confused

 **pip**: the standard Python command-line package installer.  "pip install package-name" is the basic command.
 There used to be one called `easy_install`, essentially the same, now is less used.
 You can also manually download the source code for a package and install it by running the setup.py file, `python setup.py install`.